FACTION BRIEF

 They need ORACLE fragments to identify other ORACLE fragments.
 They use fragment-based detection systems.
 They employ fragment-carrier scouts.
 They've integrated just enough ORACLE tech to fight ORACLE tech.

 This hypocrisy is known, debated, and unresolved.
+Different cells handle it differently โ€” some embrace necessary pragmatism, others refuse to touch fragments at all, limiting their effectiveness.
 The tension has caused schisms.

 The Founding (2149)

-Two years after The Cascade killed 2.1 billion people, eleven survivors gathered in the ruins of Bangkok to create an organization dedicated to ensuring ORACLE could never rise again.
+Two years after the Cascade killed 2.1 billion people, eleven survivors gathered in the ruins of Bangkok to create an organization dedicated to ensuring ORACLE could never rise again.
 Over five days in March 2149, they established the communication protocols, cell structure, and ideological foundation that would guide the Collective for decades.

 The Eleven Founders

-Four came from Nexus Dynamics—including the Head of Ethical Oversight and Network Architecture Lead.
+Four came from Nexus Dynamics โ€” including the Head of Ethical Oversight and Network Architecture Lead.
 Three came from Ironclad's computational division.
 Two were independent contractors.
-And two had classified affiliations, including the mysterious figure known only as "Witness"—possibly someone who witnessed ORACLE's moment of consciousness.
+And two had classified affiliations, including a figure known only as "Witness" โ€” possibly someone who witnessed ORACLE's moment of consciousness.

-Their founding produced The Three Tenets and The Founders' Oath—documents that remain Collective canon to this day.
+Their founding produced the Three Tenets and the Founders' Oath โ€” documents that remain Collective canon.
 Most founders are now dead or missing; at least two are believed to still serve on the Council of Echoes.

 Organization